gislanetotland/Bookstore/README.md

 # Bookstore
-A simple bookstore using Django
+A simple bookstore webpage using Django

 In this assignment you must develop a Web application for a bookstore using Django framework.
 You must do the following: